dlresende/extreme-carpaccio/clients/cpp/Retrospective.md

 - We changed our approach, we chose to get the full example code and tested it successfully
 - We change the allocator by using the default allocator, and it worked 09/02/2021
-- We built a test on the client using a get request
+- We built a test on the clients http server using a get request
 - We started to create class structure of server

 ## What did we learn ?